Can I Represent Myself In A Family Law Case?

 Anyone trying to represent themselves in a family law matter needs to understand that they are walking into a world where they will be almost completely ignorant just like a baby is when they are born.
 One good idea is to find a law firm that offers free consultations to try to get at least pointed in the right direction.
 Many divorce attorneys these days offer payment plans which may make legal representation more within reach then one may have thought.

-If you or someone you know is seeking a family law attorney they should call attorney Sean Smallwood at 407-574-6155 or visit www.affordablefamilylawyer.com
+If you or someone you know is seeking an Orlando family law attorney they should call attorney Sean Smallwood at 407-574-6155 or visit www.affordablefamilylawyer.com